-Andy's first foray into the world of catering came at a young age.
-As a 13 year old he took a weekend job as a butcher's boy.
-He continued in the food service industry, supporting himself through college and university by taking part time work in pizzarias and gastro pubs.
+Andy's first foray into the world of catering came earlier than most.
+At 13 years old he took a weekend job as a butcher's boy and continued working in the food service industry throughout his college and university years by taking part time work in pizzarias and gastro pubs.

 By 22, he'd earned himself qualifications in marketing and business administration, and had taken steps down a career path as a civil servant.
 But it wasn't long before he began to miss the hustle and bustle of kitchen life.
 He took a break from his fledgling career to walk the Camino de Santiago, and work a ski season as a chalet chef.
 It was during this time he met Cris.

-Winters quickly turned into Summers, and Andy traded the Alpine chalets of the Savoie and Tarentaise valleys with beachfront restaurants of the Algarve and the Western Isles, always returning to the mountains in anticipation of the first snowfall.
+Winters seasons quickly gave way to summers, and Andy traded the Alpine chalets of the Savoie and Tarentaise valleys with beachfront restaurants of the Algarve and the Western Isles, always returning to the mountains in anticipation of the first snowfall.
 During this time he was honing his skills as a chef, working his way up the kitchen heirachry, learning from his peers and expressing his own creativity.
 Armed with over a decade of professional kitchen experience, and the unwaivering support of his partner, he set out to start Your Chalet Chef.

 Cris has always loved food.
 She has an artistic passion to create the best possible taste out of the ingredients available to her.
 She began her deep relationship with food by watching her mother and grandmothers dance around the kitchen with a grace that only comes naturally to those with a mediteranean intensity coursing through them.